 There is a ton of incorrect information about sex out there, whether it be from porn, stories from friends, experiences with sex, or the movies.
 Because there is so much information about sex, it can be hard to distinguish fact from myth.
 There is no reason to ever feel embarrassed if you don’t know something about sex.
 Sex is complicated!
 Everyone is just trying to understand how it works, and that’s true at any age.
 The list below debunks some of the most common sex myths.
 Maybe you’ve heard some and already know they’re not true—great!
 Maybe you’ve been dying to find out!
 Either way, read on to separate fact from fiction.

-Some say a larger penis makes better sex, but this isn’t necessarily true.
+Some say a larger penis makes for better sex, but this isn’t necessarily true.

 As long as you’re comfortable, staying safe and healthy, and having fun, does a sexual peak really matter?

 As much as some would like, there isn’t one set of instructions for how to reach an orgasm.
-Many people do enjoy clitoral stimulation, but that’s not to say it always leads to an orgasm or it’s the only way to orgasm.
+Many folks with vulvas do enjoy clitoral stimulation, but that’s not to say that it always leads to orgasm or that it’s the only way to orgasm.

-It is true that female orgasms are more particular than male orgasms.
-Clitoral stimulation can help reach an orgasm so a more accurate statement is: many women require some kind of consistent stimulation to reach an orgasm.
+It is true that people with vulva’s orgasms are more particular than male orgasms.
+Clitoral stimulation can help reach an orgasm, so a more accurate statement is: many people with vulvas require some kind of consistent stimulation to achieve an orgasm.

-Turns out most myths about sex are really just generalizations about people.
-The best way to think about sex is with an open mind and an understanding that all people all different.
+Turns out most sex myths are really just generalizations about people.
+The best way to think about sex is with an open mind and an understanding that all people are different.
 You are unique – how sex works for you now is different than it was five years ago and different than how it will be five years from now.
-Approach sex with appreciation of your own body and worth, and an appreciation of other people.
+Approach sex with an appreciation of your own body and worth, and an appreciation of other people.